psrvere/learning-rust/README.md

 I started learning Rust using the Book titled `The Rust Programming Language`.
 This repo has the projects and notes from reading this book.
+These notes are in no way a complete reflection of the book or my learning.
+I wrote what I felt like writing and a lot of the time I just scribbled/coded on the side discarding it all together, knowing it will come back to me when I need it.